Wayne Rooney's Derby relegated to 3rd tier of English soccer | Sports-Games

 Wayne Rooney's Derby relegated to 3rd tier of English soccer

-A 1-0 loss at Queens Park Rangers left Derby 10 points from safety with three games remaining in the second-tier Championship.
+A 1-0 loss at Queens Park Rangers on Monday left Derby 10 points from safety with three games remaining in the second-tier Championship.

 Derby has been in administration — a form of bankruptcy protection — since September, with the debt-laden club's sale to a new owner yet to be finalized.

-It received two separate points deductions of nine and 12 at the start of the season.
+It received two separate points deductions of 12 and then nine, because of accounting breaches under previous owner Mel Morris, at the start of the season.

-Rooney has been Derby’s manager since November 2020.
-He was previously player-coach at the team from central England.
+''We know we'd be safe without the penalties we've had,'' said Rooney, who has been Derby's manager since November 2020, having previously been player-coach at the team from central England. ''This is where we've been left by the previous owner and we've been trying to pick up the pieces from that and trying to pull off something really special.
+We've got close and haven't managed to do it.

+''I'm sure Mr. Morris watched the game at home.
+He'll be disappointed himself because we've tried to fix the mess he's left us in as best we can.''
+Derby's joint administrators have named Chris Kirchner, an American software entrepreneur, as the preferred bidder for the club and entered a period of exclusivity aimed at ending a protracted takeover process.

+''We've really got a good foundation.
+The foundations are there of a really good team.
+I need to be able to add to that squad.
+I know what players I want to bring in in League One and I need to be able to get that moving quickly to make sure we have the best chance of coming straight back up.''
+Otherwise, Rooney said he'd be ''unsure of my future.'' ''I'm excited to get my teeth into it and bring players I want to bring in and try to develop them and try to be a successful team,'' Rooney said.

+''I want to rebuild this club.
+But the takeover has to happen.''
+Fulham was forced to wait to seal its immediate return to the Premier League.

-If Nottingham Forest loses to West Bromwich Albion, Fulham — currently in first place — will be assured of a top-two finish and therefore one of the two automatic promotion spots.
+If Nottingham Forest had lost to West Bromwich Albion, Fulham — currently in the first place — would have been assured of a top-two finish and therefore one of the two automatic promotion spots.
+Forest, though, won 4-0.

 Fulham was relegated from the Premier League last season.
 The London club has swung back and forth between the top two divisions every season since gaining promotion to the Premier League in 2018 after a four-year absence.